Rb2030/social-code/README.md

 # Social code
 Don't code alone!
-A web app for developers, to gather and collaborate.
+The web app for developers, to gather and collaborate.

 This project is the result of one week's work between five people.
 It currently has reached the stage of V1 (MVP).